 The European Federation of Ceramic Table- and Ornamentalware (FEPF) is a member association of Cerame-Unie.
 It was founded in 1959 and its secretariat is based in Brussels.
 Its membership currently covers producers in France, Germany, Italy, United Kingdom, Spain, Portugal, Poland, Romania, Croatia and Hungary.
 FEPF developed contacts with the industry in other countries e.g. in Czech Republic as well as in countries where no national associations exist (e.g. Austria, Bulgaria, Lithuania and Slovenia.)
 The sector employs 25,000 skilled people.

 Established in Geneva in 1954, the European Sanitaryware Producers Federation (FECS) promotes the interests of the ceramic sanitaryware industry in Europe.
-Today it represents seven national trade associations and companies from the European Union, Turkey and Switzerland.
+Today it represents seven national trade associations and ten companies from 15 countries (European Union, Turkey and Switzerland).
 FECS directly employs approximately 22,000 people and has an annual turnover of € 4.5 billion.
+To learn more and to find detailed information, please consult the FECS website.

 The European Technical Ceramics Federation (EuTeCer) represents the technical ceramics industry in Europe, with members in the UK, France, Italy, Germany, Romania and Turkey.